Joan Kleypas: Education and career

 Kleypas has a B.S. in Marine Biology from Lamar University (1979), an M.S. in Marine Science from the University of South Carolina (1981), and a Ph.D. from James Cook University (1991).
 Kleypas is currently a Senior Scientist at the National Center for Atmospheric Research.

-In her work on ocean acidification, Kleypas has led national meetings on the topic, worked with groups on publications from the National Academy of Sciences on ocean acidification, and contributed to sections of the Intergovernmental Panel on Climate Change report.
+In her work on ocean acidification, Kleypas has worked at an environmental consulting firm, led national meetings on the topic, worked with groups on publications from the National Academy of Sciences on ocean acidification, and contributed to sections of the Intergovernmental Panel on Climate Change report.
 Kleypas has briefed members of the House of Representatives on the impact of ocean acidification on marine life, and has testified before multiple United States' government committees including the House Subcommittee on Fisheries, Wildlife, and Oceans (2007), the House of Representatives Select Committee on Energy Independence and Global Warming (2008), and the House of Representatives Committee on Science and Technology, Subcommittee on Energy and Environment (2008).
 In addition to her research on ocean acidification and coral reefs, Kleypas actively presents actions that are needed to save coral reefs and the conditions that would improve the ability of coral reefs to survive.
 These actions led Mother Jones to highlight her in 2012 as one of the women defending ecosystems on the planet.

 Kleypas uses multiple venues to engage the general public including serving as a scientific advisor for the Netflix movie, Chasing Coral, and founding a coral reef restoration project in Costa Rica Kleypas is one of the scientists highlighted in Nancy Baron's book, Escape from the Ivory Tower, which describes how scientists can share their research with the general public.